John James (Michigan politician): 2020 U.S. Senate race

 Because the election margin in the 2018 Senate race was smaller than expected, James became a front-runner for the Republican nomination to take on Michigan's other incumbent Democratic senator, Gary Peters, in the 2020 election.

-As well as being recruited to take on Peters, it was reported in June 2019 that the National Republican Congressional Committee was recruiting James to challenge freshman Democratic U.S. Representative Haley Stevens of Michigan's 11th congressional district.
+As well as being recruited to take on Peters, it was reported in June 2019 that the National Republican Congressional Committee was recruiting James to challenge freshman Democratic U.S. representative Haley Stevens of Michigan's 11th congressional district.

 On June 6, 2019, James announced that he was seeking the Republican nomination in 2020 to take on Peters.
 Michigan was one of two states in which an incumbent Democratic senator was seeking reelection during 2020 in a state won by Trump in 2016, the other being Alabama.
 Although the Associated Press called the race for Peters on November 4, 2020, James refused to concede, which Peters termed "pathetic."
 James initially insisted that the election had not been administered fairly.
 He established a joint legal fund with the Republican National Committee to challenge the results.
 James claimed there was "ample evidence" for an investigation, but offered none.
-He raised $2 million after the election as he sought to challenge the election results, and he unsuccessfully attempted to block certification of the results of the election, which he lost to Peters by 92,335 votes.
+He raised $2 million after the election as he sought to challenge the election results, and he unsuccessfully attempted to block certification of the results of the election, which he lost to Peters by 1.7% of the vote, which was much closer than originally projected.
 James conceded on November 24 over social media, congratulating Peters.

 During his campaign, James pledged to give 5% of his campaign contributions to charity.
-The James fundraising committee reported about $46.12 million in total contributions for the 2020 election and has given more than $2.36 million to charities.
+The James fundraising committee reported about $46.12 million in total contributions for the 2020 election and has given more than $2.36 million to charities following through on his pledge.